hgonzago/DevSummit-presentations/README.md

 # Developer Summit presentations

-Here you can access the presentations and demos used past years' Developer Summits.
+Here you can access the presentations and demos used in past years' Developer Summits.
 ### 2017

 * [Making Popups](http://hgonzago.github.io/DevSummit-presentations/Dev-Summit-2017/Popups/)